sethyvenatem/1d_game/README.md

 - - first change the left-most '_' for '.' (or ':').
 This shortens the path a bit and moves the projectile to the left by less than an entire underscore.
 - - restore the left-most '_' and move the projectile at the same time.
 - Get bash to ignore the keyboard inputs while I play.
 Once the word gs came along and it immediately opened ghost view at the end of the game.
 Any help to fix this would be welcome.
+- The keyboard input is not very consistent.
+Try to fix this.

 Here are additional ideas:
 - Include upper case characters in the projectile.